 I tried my 5/8” wide plastic measuring tape on edge.
 I had to stretch the tape tightly and only measure a small piece of the curve of the time.
 This is not a bad method if you have an accurate measuring tape.

-Recently I acquired a narrow retractable tape measure that came with a vintage sewing machine.
+Recently I acquired a narrow retractable tape measure that came with a vintage sewing machine (similar to this retractable measuring tape).
 It is perfect for measuring curves.
 It is narrow enough (8 mm [5/16″]) not to flop over when I have it on edge, and it’s also not wrinkly like my other measuring tape, so I don’t have to stretch it as I measure.
 The retractable tape I have has an accurate scale on the centimeter side, but the scale on the inches side is off by 1/16” over 24”.
 Fortunately I try to do all my pattern drafting in metric units.
 As with any measuring tape, you need to compare it against the straight ruler you usually use to see if they match.
 If they don’t match, buy another brand of measuring tape and keep trying until you get a good one.
 Also consider that your straight ruler might be the one with the incorrect scale!

 I made my own tape by cutting a 1 cm (3/8”) wide strip of poster board or manila folder.
 I used this method before I got my retractable tape measure.
 This turned out to be a fairly easy and accurate way of measuring curves.
 I walked the strip of paper on edge around the curve, marked the end of the curve on the paper, then measured the paper strip with a ruler.
 It was nice that I could mark the location of notches right on the paper.
 My problem with this method was that I would forget to erase the marks from the previous curve I measured, so I wouldn’t know which mark to measure to and I’d have to re-measure the curve.
 Also it’s a two-step method – walk the paper along the curve, then measure it with a ruler.
 It’s a good method to use if you don’t have a measuring tape that matches the scale on your straight ruler.
 It’s easier and faster than walking a straight ruler around a curve.

-I tried a flexible ruler—the kind with lead inside that holds its shape when you bend it.
+I tried a flexible curve ruler—the kind with lead inside that holds its shape when you bend it.
 This was terribly inaccurate for measuring curves, since the actual measuring tape is set in from the edge of the ruler.
 These rulers seem like they’d be really cool but they’re not.
 You can’t measure with them, and they don’t hold their shape well enough to accurately copy the shape of a curve, so I never actually use mine.

 I was reading 1,000 Clever Sewing Shortcuts and Tips and one of the tips is to use a plan measuring wheel to measure curves on sewing patterns.
 I do enough pattern drafting that I figured it would be nice to have one, but after looking at prices, I decided I didn’t need one that bad after all!
 There are less expensive map measuring wheels which are basically the same thing, just with different pre-programmed scales.
 I considered buying one, but then I discovered Japanese manual measuring wheels, and decided to get one of those instead.
 I’m not sure how I found them on Amazon – the poorly translated product title “Measurably faster exactly the length of the mouth curve” is not exactly helpful.
 If you live outside the US, you can order these measuring wheels through Rakuten.